 Rabbi Paul Resnick received his BA from Binghamton University and MA and Rabbinic ordination from The Jewish Theological Seminary.
 Rabbi Resnick attended Ramah New England and Ramah Canada as a camper, and came to Camp Ramah in the Berkshires as a junior counselor, for what he believed to be a one-summer experience.
 That summer experience turned into a lifetime connection with the Ramah Berkshires mishpacha.

-Hired initially as the first assistant director of a Ramah camp in 1987, Rabbi Resnick has served 21 years as director.
+Hired initially as the first assistant director of a Ramah camp in 1987, Rabbi Resnick served 27 years as director.
 Among his many priorities, he has championed the cause of making camp financially available to a broad spectrum of the Jewish community.

-He met his wife Martha at Camp, and together with their children, they have spent 123 summers in Wingdale.
+He met his wife Martha at Camp, and together with their children, they have spent over 123 summers in Wingdale.
 They feel privileged to have watched their three children grow up there as well.
-On any given Wednesday during the summer, you will see "RPR" pumping ketchup and chatting with campers as they enjoy the weekly barbecue!

 Rabbi Ari Perten

 Rabbi Perten is no stranger to CRB.
 Beginning in 1995 he has called Ramah Berkshires his home.
 Rabbi Perten is a member of Gesher 1997.
 He has been active at CRB as a madrich, rosh edah, and rosh machane bet.
-For the past three years Rabbi Perten has served as the spiritual leader of Congregation Eitz Chaim in Monroe, NY.
+Prior to rejoining CRB Rabbi Perten served as the spiritual leader of Congregation Eitz Chaim in Monroe, NY for four years.
 He is a graduate of List College, the double degree program between the Jewish Theological Seminary and Columbia University.
 He received an MA in informal Jewish education in 2008 and his rabbinic ordination from JTS in 2009.

 Rabbi Perten's life has been immeasurably enriched through his Ramah experience.
-He very much looks forward to fulfilling his dream of joining the Ramah Berkshires year-round team!
+He very much values fulfilling his dream of being a member of the Ramah Berkshires year-round team!

-In his free time Rabbi Perten enjoys reading, playing basketball, and spending time with his wife Rebecca and their two children Maayan (Gesher 2024) and Eyal (Gesher 2026).
+In his free time Rabbi Perten enjoys reading, playing basketball, and spending time with his wife Rebecca and their three children Maayan (Gesher 2024), Eyal (Gesher 2026) and Yair (Gesher 2029).